Stack-Five/discord-bot-boilerplate/README.md

-# Discord Bot Boilerplate
+# Discord Bot Boilerplate BETA

 This boilerplate is for single-tenant Discord bots (ie. installing on a single server).
-It also ships with a CLI tool to help you start writing your bot quickly!
+It also ships with a CLI tool to help you start writing your bot quickly!\
+**This is currently in beta**, and features may change quickly before the stable release.
+Please check back here regularly for updates.
+Contributions are also welcome!

 ## Requirements